thanos-io/thanos/docs/proposals/202005_query_logging.md

 For HTTP, all these nice middlewares are not present, so we need to code up our implementation performing the same logic.

 **User specific configurations** : Currently we are going to provide the following user facing configurations for using the request logger -
-* Use pre-defined adaptive logging policy
+* Use pre-defined adaptive logging policy.
+* The Adaptive Logging policy plans to include logging of only requests that return an error, or crosses a specific duration of time.
-* The users can set the levels of adaptive and request logging.
-Error, however would be logged at the ERROR level.
+* The level for high latency requests is `DEBUG`.
+Error, however would be logged at the `ERROR` level.
-* Users can switch off the audit/adaptive logging by passing flags
+* We would add in a flag to turn on/off request logging, and another flag to accept the log file path where we can log the details.
 * All the audit/adaptive logging can be logged into the respective files by passing the path of the files as a cli argument.
+* Request Logging would be turned off by default, and default logging would be in stdout.
+For logging all the requests, we would accept a flag for the enabling the same.
 * Currently the policy for request logging is hardcoded, may be extended as a user based policy later.

 **Types of Middlewares** : We are going to use the following middlewares for achieving the above objectives -